 If you walk around Istanbul, you will see that stray cats and dogs are part of the urban scene.
+There are possibly over one million stray cats in Istanbul!
 They are everywhere, and pretty much rule the city.
 According to this article from Hurriyet Daily News, the special status enjoyed by stray cats in Istanbul “partly derives from Muslim ideas about tolerance.”
 In fact, an Islamic popular saying goes: “If you’ve killed a cat, you need to build a mosque to be forgiven by God.”

-Another reason is that stray cats help to protect the city from rats; even back in the times of the Ottoman Empire when there was a lot of wooden houses.
+Another reason is that stray cats help to protect Istanbul from rats; even back in the times of the Ottoman Empire when there was a lot of wooden houses.
 These wooden houses would get a lot of mice and other pests.
-The stray cats were actually a mechanism to keep these little nuisances out of the houses.
+The stray cats of Istanbul were actually a mechanism to keep these little nuisances out of the houses.

-One of the things that struck me most was the absolutely natural presence of stray cats and dogs.
+One of the things that struck me most was the absolutely natural presence of stray cats in Istanbul.
 Another was the fact that they are welcomed by most locals who don’t consider street animals to be a problem.
 People in Istanbul not only respect their stray cats and dogs, but they also protect them by providing them with food and water and by building them little houses and shelters in the parks.
-Many stray cats in Istanbul have even been vaccinated, courtesy of state vets.
-All of these niceties reflect to me the warmth and kind nature of people in Istanbul.
+Many stray cats of Istanbul have even been vaccinated, courtesy of state vets.
+All of these niceties reflect the warmth and kind nature of people in Istanbul.